-- If you were not an employee of the district at the time of the paraeducator in-service, it is essential that you receive the specified number of hours based on the month you became employed. - You may earn in-service hours for attending building level in-service sessions, reading articles and/or books related to your job, viewing videos related to your roles and responsibilities, etc. There are a variety of resources available through the Special Services Department office. - Copies of in-service logs are due to the Special Services Cooperative office at the end of first semester.
-Paraeducators should have completed at least half of their required hours by this time. - Completed and signed in-service logs are due to the Special Services Cooperative office the last day of March, as soon as you've archived your required number of in-service hours or immediately upon resignation or termination.
-Total the hours at the bottom of your in-service log, have your assigned teacher sign the form, keep a copy for yourself and send the original to the Special Services Cooperative office as soon as possible.
-It will not be accepted until it is signed by your supervising teacher.
+- If you were not an employee of the district at the time of the paraeducator inservice, it is essential that you receive the specified number of hours based on the month you became employed. - You may earn inservice hours for attending building level inservice sessions, reading articles and/or books related to your job, viewing videos related to your roles and responsibilities, etc. There are a variety of resources available through the Special Services Department office. - Copies of inservice logs are due to the Special Services Cooperative office at the end of first semester.
+Paraeducators should have completed at least half of their required hours by this time. - Completed and signed inservice logs are due to the Special Services Cooperative office the last day of March, as soon as your required number of inservice hours have been completed or immediately upon resignation or termination.
+Total the hours at the bottom of your inservice log, have your assigned teacher sign the form, keep a copy for yourself and send the original to the Special Services Cooperative office as soon as possible.
+It will not be accepted until it is signed by you and your supervising teacher.

-IN-SERVICE ACTIVITIES AND EQUIVALENT HOURS
+INSERVICE ACTIVITIES AND EQUIVALENT HOURS